 The Library offers one-month fellowships to visiting scholars pursuing doctoral, post-doctoral, or equivalent research.
 Each Fellow is expected to be in residence and to conduct research in the collections during the majority of the award period and is expected to give a 30- to 45-minute presentation regarding some aspect of their research project or to produce a written summary of his/her experience working with the collections.
 The fellowship is primarily designed to provide access to the Library for scholars who reside outside the immediate area.
-The stipend for recipients within the continental United States is $2,500 and for those from outside the U.S., $3,000 (to be used for travel and housing expenses).
-Preference is given to applicants able to take up the fellowship during the academic year.
+The stipend for recipients within the continental United States is $1,500 and for those from outside the U.S., $2,000.
+Housing is provided.

 To apply, candidates should send a formal letter of application that includes the preferred dates of study and a brief research proposal (not to exceed three pages) emphasizing the relationship of the Armstrong Browning Library collections to the proposed project.
 The applicant should also enclose a curriculum vitae and arrange to have two confidential letters of recommendation sent to the Director.